-Negligent Homicide in Baton Rouge, Ascension, Livingston Parish & Beyond
+Negligent Homicide in Baton Rouge, Gonzales, Prairieville, Livingston Parish, Zachary, LA & Beyond

 Negligent homicide in Louisiana is charged in certain circumstances, under La.
 R. S. 14:32.
 It includes killing of a human being by criminal negligence and the killing of a human being by a dog or other animal when the owner is reckless.

 A criminal defense trial for negligent homicide is procedurally like any other serious felony, in that it is a very serious charge that takes a tremendous effort and skill level to properly defend.